 If someone is one or all of the following, they may want to seek something outside of their employers group term life insurance enrollment:

 If you’re a healthy person, there’s a really good chance you could save yourself some money.
 How?
 By going through underwriting.
 A group term life insurance plan is very affordable, but the rates are still higher than the rates for very healthy person because the insurance company still has to offset their risk for those who apply and aren’t in great shape.
 If you’re healthy and willing, take the medical exam and get great discounts.
+If you’re concerned about health issues and want to know more about affordable high risk life insurance, we can certainly help you obtain the coverage you deserve.
+If you have certain health conditions such as lupus and you need life insurance, it would be our pleasure to help you.

 Sometimes, a group plan might not allow for enough coverage to meet your needs.
 You can still partake in the group term policy as a supplemental benefit, but you’ll want to have enough private insurance to make up the difference.
 But when you do this, it might be beneficial to hold you entire amount in one policy because there are price breaks at several coverage amounts.
 Usually, $100,000 and $250,000 have discounts, as well as $1 million life insurance policies.